-As Fletcher School operations have moved online, we’ve all become familiar very quickly with using the videoconferencing platform Zoom.
+As Fletcher School operations have moved online, we’ve all become familiar with using the videoconferencing platform Zoom.
 At the same time, we’ve no doubt spotted the news headlines popping up about the company’s privacy and security issues.
 It is apparent that Zoom was not prepared to go from 10 million to 200 million users in less than three months, and that their development practices emphasized ease of use, not security.
 The intense spotlight has shown that they have made serious oversights.

 While Tufts does have a nondisclosure agreement with Zoom, it is still prudent for us to take measures to protect the integrity of our classes/meetings and Zoom recordings.
 There are settings we can change to protect against “Zoombombing” and practices we can implement to prevent our recordings from getting into unintended hands.
 For step-by-step instructions on all aspects of using Zoom, see Tufts Educational Technology Services’ Zoom Guide.
+For more information about using Zoom at Tufts, check out our Zoom video tutorials.

 - Schedule your classes through Canvas and ask students to log into Canvas to join the meeting.
 Uninvited guests will be easier to spot if students are joining via Canvas.